twilson63/chester/readme.md

   </code>
 </pre>

-Just a quick run down on what is going on here, inorder for chester to know your model, you must have an attribute called name, which should act as a name that chester can understand, then the model needs to be registered to the application object so that chester can find your model when you request it.
+Just a quick run down on what is going on here: in order for chester to know your model, you MUST have an attribute called name.
+This attribute (name) will register the model to the application object.
+Chester will then be able to find your model whenever you request it.

 - controllers
   - people.coffee